efarem/generator-configs/README.md

-# redesigned-waffle
+# Config File Generator
-Yeoman generator for web dev projects tailored to the Digital Results workflow
+Yeoman generator for commonly used config files